(1300 292 371)

-A portable device is any device that can easily be carried.
-It is a small form factor of a computing device that is designed to be held and used in the hands.
+Any device that can easily be carried.
+It is a small form factor computing device that is designed to be held and used in the hand.

-Portable document format is a file format that has captured all the elements of a printed document as an electronic image that you can view, navigate, print, or forward to someone else.
+A file format that has captured all the elements as of a printed document as an electronic image that you can view, navigate, print or forward to someone else.

 A position that involves duties that require a higher level of assurance than that provided by normal employment screening.
 In some organisations additional screening may be required.

 Positions of trust can include, but are not limited to, an organisation’s Chief Information Security Officer and their delegates, administrators or privileged users.